rajnishcoder/PCAssistance/README.md

 ###### Improving commands of opening programs manually (actually stucked in that)

-Changing SQLite to MySQL with improved and automated code
+<10-03-2018> Changing SQLite to MySQL with improved and automated code

+<28-03-2018> Working on opening program.